huggingface/blog/train-and-fine-tune-sentence-transformers-models.md

 model = SentenceTransformer(model_id)
 ```

-Now for the most critical part: the data structure.
+Now for the most critical part: the dataset structure.

 ## How to prepare your dataset for training a Sentence Transformers model